 Tales of these nighttime animals fill many wondrous books.
 Read them at bedtime if you dare!

-Where Are the Night Animals? -- The Let's-Read-and-Find-Out Science series is the perfect place to start your exploration of this dimly lit world.
+The Let's-Read-and-Find-Out Science series is the perfect place to start your exploration of this dimly lit world.
 This particular books is especially vivid in its explanation of hearing mechanics and how senses are compromised or enhanced in the dark.
 It has as much science as your little one could want, but there's also a lot of context and story amid all the facts and explanations.

-The Kissing Hand -- Night school for raccoons is the setting for this charming (and tear-jerking) story of parental love.
+Night school for raccoons is the setting for this charming (and tear-jerking) story of parental love.
 If you can get past the emotions of separation, you'll smile at the nocturnal references throughout.
 If not, you'll catch them on the next read...

 Parents of young children don't tend to do a lot of stargazing, for obvious reasons.
 The idea of keeping your preschooler up late enough to see the night sky may seem nothing short of insane.But the insane, in this case, is also absolutely magical.
 I... read more